-If you are not a passport holder from one of the above countries you will not be eligible for a visa on arrival.
-Instead, you have to arrange your Egypt E-Visa in advance before traveling to Egypt. iVisa arranges Egypt e-visas for a small fee, usually $25.
+If you are not a passport holder from one of the above countries, you will not be eligible for an Egypt visa on arrival.
+Instead, you must arrange your Egypt E-Visa in advance before traveling to Egypt. iVisa arranges Egypt e-visas for a small fee, usually $33.

-Please do NOT send us an email asking us questions about getting an Egypt visa, we will not respond to these emails.
-Please reach out to iVisa they can help with your visa questions and needs.
+Please do NOT send us an email asking us questions about getting an Egypt visa.
+We will not respond to these emails.
+Please reach out to iVisa they can help with all your visa questions and needs.

 Which Land Borders Issue An Egypt Visa on Arrival:

-Please note we did not personally experience crossing the border into Egypt and obtaining a visa on arrival.
-We have heard from many locals that it isn’t advised and borders can close down at any moment.
-Before traveling inquire about the current border crossing and confirm you can obtain a visa on arrival before traveling.
+Please note we did not personally experience crossing a land border into Egypt and obtaining a visa on arrival.
+We have heard from many locals that it isn’t advised, and borders can close down at any moment.
+Before traveling, inquire about the current border crossing and confirm you can obtain a visa on arrival before traveling.

-Whats The Different between Egypt E-Visa and Visa On Arrival?
+What’s The Difference Between an Egypt E-Visa and Visa On Arrival?

 A visa on arrival is just that you get it on arrival.
 There is no application process or anything to do prior to your trip.
-Just make sure to have $25 USD to purchase an Egypt visa on arrival.
+Make sure to have $25 USD to purchase an Egypt visa on arrival.

 Things To Know Before Applying For An Egypt Visa

-- Egypt e-Visa’s are valid for 90 days after they are issued.
-If you go through iVisa they will make sure to submit your application so your travel dates fit within this window.
+- Egypt’s e-Visa’s are valid for 90 days after they are issued.
+If you go through iVisa, they will make sure to submit your application so your travel dates fit within this window.

-- 30 days is the amount you can stay in Egypt, both e-Visa or visa on arrival is valid for 30 days.
-If you overstay your visa you could be fined, deported, or even banned from Egypt for any future travel.
+- 30 days is the amount of time you can stay in Egypt.
+Both the Egypt eVisa and visa on arrival are valid for 30 days.
+If you overstay your visa, you could be fined, deported, or even banned from Egypt for any future travel.

-- Passport must be valid for 6 months from when arriving into Egypt.
+- A passport must be valid for six months from when arriving in Egypt.

 - Minimum of one blank page in your passport.